 Students who wish to enroll in Math 1303, 1316, 1421, and 1426 may be required to take the Math Placement Test (MPT).
 Certain students may be exempted from testing based on transfer credit from another college or university.
 Refer to the section below, Who Needs to Take the MPT.

 The MPT is provided to help students determine if they have retained necessary knowledge from previous math courses.
-Students should feel free to peruse materials from prior courses and/or take advantage of the study plan within the MPT system in preparation for the MPT.
-Review of College Algebra (for all) and Pre-Calculus (for placing into Calculus) before testing is strongly recommended.
-Please refer to the section below, Study Plan for applicable study materials in the Math Placement Test environment.
+Students should have already completed the ALEKS PPL prior to taking the MPT.
+Spending time in the ALEKS Prep and Learning Module is strongly recommended.
+For further review of Algebra and Pre-Calculus topics, please refer to the section below, Study Plan for applicable study materials in the Math Placement Test environment.
 This test will impact registration for certain courses including MATH 1426 - Calculus I. To reach desired placement, you need to score your best on the MPT.

 Before you test, click here for detailed test instructions.
 It is imperative you read the test instructions carefully.
 The MPT is available online at https://uta.mylabsplus.com and can be accessed from any computer.
 We highly recommend using a dependable computer with a reliable internet connection.
 Please use Firefox or Chrome as your internet browser.
 It is not recommended to use Internet Explorer or Safari.

-The initial testing is free for all UTA students, however all retakes will require both an emailed request for a retake sent to firstname.lastname@example.org and either further participation in the ALEKS Placement Preparation and Learning system, or the payment of a $50 administrative fee per retesting session.
+The initial testing is free for all UTA students, however all retakes will require a 14 day waiting period, an emailed request for a retake sent to firstname.lastname@example.org and either further participation in the ALEKS Placement Preparation and Learning system, or the payment of a $50 administrative fee per retesting session.
 Please refer to the Number of Attempts section below for additional information.

 For more information, see video and bullet points below on the respective topic.